What Is The Difference Between Fasting And Caloric Restriction?

 But why doesn’t it work?
 For the same reason the contestants of The Biggest Loser could not keep their weight off — metabolic slowdown.

-Their Resting Metabolic Rates (RMR), the energy needed to keep the heart pumping, the lungs breathing, your brain thinking, your kidneys detoxing etc., drops like a piano out of a 20 story building.
+Their resting metabolic rates (RMR), the energy needed to keep the heart pumping, the lungs breathing, the brain thinking, the kidneys detoxing, etc., drops like a piano out of a 20-story building.
 Over six months, their basal metabolism dropped by an average of 789 calories.
-Simply stated, they burning 789 calories less per day every day.
+Simply stated, they burned 789 calories less per day, every day.

 As metabolism drops, weight loss plateaus.
-Caloric reduction has forced the body has shut down in order to match the lowered caloric intake.
-Once expenditure drops below intake, you start the even more familiar weight regain.
+Caloric reduction has forced the body to shut down in order to match the lowered caloric intake.
+Once expenditure drops below intake, you start the familiar weight regain.
 Ba Bam!
 Weight is regained despite dietary compliance with the caloric restriction and even as your friends and family silently accuse you of cheating on your diet.
 Goodbye reunion show.
-Even after six years, the metabolic rate does not recover .
+Even after six years, the metabolic rate does not recover.

 The secret to long-term weight loss is to maintain your basal metabolism.
 What doesn’t put you into starvation mode?
 Actual starvation!
 Or at least the controlled version, intermittent fasting.

 Fasting triggers numerous hormonal adaptations that do NOT happen with simple caloric reduction.
 Insulin drops precipitously, helping prevent insulin resistance.
 Noradrenalin rises, keeping metabolism high.
 Growth hormone rises, maintaining lean mass.